ok-steve/ok-steve.github.io/src/code/2019-06-19-base-styles.md

     }

     /**
-     * Remove the border on images within links in IE 10-.
+     * 1. Remove the border on images within links in IE 10-.
+     * 2. Better default display for image.
      */

     img {
-      border-style: none;
+      border-style: none; /* 1 */
+      display: block;
     }

     /**